Inspired by Austin, Texas, where I eat them to remedy a big night out, here is my take on Tex-Mex style Migas.

 You can crisp up the tortilla strips up to 1 day ahead of time -- just be sure to save the oil for cooking the eggs.

-Turn a gas burner on medium heat and char the jalapeño, turning frequently, until blackened and slightly collapsed.
+Char The Jalapeno: Turn a gas burner on medium heat and char the jalapeño, frequently turning until blackened and slightly collapsed.
 Transfer the jalapeños to a cutting board to cool slightly.
 Once cool enough, trim off the stems from the jalapeño and remove the seeds and ribs.
 If you like spice, add the seeds and ribs, or taste and adjust to your liking.

-Combine the jalapeño with half of the onion, all the tomatoes, the cilantro, and the garlic in a food processor or blender and blend, scraping down the sides as needed, until smooth.
+Make A Quick Tomato Salsa: Combine the jalapeño with half of the onion, tomatoes, cilantro, and the garlic in a food processor or blender and blend, scraping down the sides as needed, until smooth.
 Taste the salsa and add salt as desired.

 This salsa is my go-to for parties because it is super easy, super delicious, and lasts about 5 days.

-Transfer the remaining oil from the fried tortillas into a second large nonstick skillet over medium-high heat.
-Add the onions, the bell pepper, and a pinch of salt and cook until the onions are soft and beginning to caramelize, about 5 minutes.
+Saute The Peppers: Transfer the remaining oil from the fried tortillas into a second large nonstick skillet over medium-high heat.
+Add the onions, the bell pepper, and a pinch of salt and cook until the onions are soft and beginning to caramelize for about 5 minutes.

-Meanwhile, place the eggs in a large bowl and add half of the salsa and a pinch of salt and whisk until smooth.
-Lower the heat to medium-low, add the egg mixture allow to sit for about 1 minute or until set on the bottom.
-Add the tortilla strips and gently stir breaking up the eggs.
+Cook the Eggs: Meanwhile, place the eggs in a large bowl and add half of the salsa and a pinch of salt and whisk until smooth.
+Lower the heat to medium-low, add the egg mixture, and sit for about 1 minute or until set on the bottom.
+Add the tortilla strips and gently stir, breaking up the eggs.